HRizwan1/2019-team-06f/reports/sprint-02/report.md

  * Design an About Page (C)
  * Successfully able to access the “TruHawk” website using an IP address (C)
  * To make the website responsive in order to fit any form factor: desktop, mobile, tablet, or whatever is next (I)
+ * Different user authentication panel on the website (I)
  * To build cache server (I)

 ### Project Accomplishments: Goals Accomplished (11/13)